sverweij/mscgen_js/README.md

 License
 -------
 This software is free software [licensed under GPL3][3].
-This means (a.o.) you _can_ use it as part of other free software, but _not_ as part of commercial software.
+This means (a.o.) you _can_ use it as part of other free software, but _not_ as part of non free (including commercial) software.

 [1]: http://www.mcternan.me.uk/mscgen/index.html
 [2]: http://home.kpn.nl/chromx/mscgen_js/index.html